leomarcov/labadmin-win-tools/README.md

 ## profiles-cleaner.ps1
 `profiles-cleaner.ps1` is a script to automate user profiles cleaning.
-  * User profiles are backup in a secure place and autorestored periodically (each reboot, once a day, once in some days, etc.)
+  * User profiles are backup in a secure place and are autorestored periodically (each reboot, once a day, once in some days, etc.).
+  * Each user has is own autorestore settings.
-  * Some folders of user profile are restored on each reboot (userfull for browser history).
+  * Some folders in user profile can be restored on each reboot (userfull for browser history).
   * Restore con be forced programatically.

 ### Install